-Finally, we'll share our contact information and invite you to get in touch with us with any questions you might have or simply to talk about your project ideas.
+Finally, we'll share where to find our contact information and invite you to get in touch with us with any questions you might have or simply to talk about your project ideas.

 IMLS Vision and Mission

 VISION: A nation where museums and libraries work together to transform the lives of individuals and communities.